elise29/hands-on-sql-3086685/README.md

 # Hands-On Introduction: SQL
-This is the repository for the LinkedIn Learning course Hands-On Introduction: SQL.
+This is Elise's copy of the repository for the LinkedIn Learning course Hands-On Introduction: SQL.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![1667324559752](https://user-images.githubusercontent.com/25848438/204876476-c6321cac-9f17-433f-ba07-a96065ff97b0.jpeg)